What gun control proposals will the U.S. House consider? Here’s the list - NewsBreak

 The measure would require that all firearms need to be traceable, including guns that are made with a 3D printer.
 Only gun manufacturers are allowed to issue a serial number for a firearm, according to the bill.

 In terms of penalties, a first violation of this law would result in a fine, no more than a year in prison, or both.
-If there is a repeat offense, a person would be fined, sentenced to up to five years in prison, or both.
+If there is a repeat offense, a person would be fined, serve up to five years in prison, or both.

 This bill had no Republican co-sponsors.